computer-code/matrix-operations-threaded/README.md

 - dynamic memory allocation
 - matrix multiplication
 - Kronecker product
-- calculation of the CX matrix (used for a quantum computer science project)
+- calculation of the CX matrix (used for another project)
-- #define USE_THREADS to select if you want to work in single thread or multithread mode
+- #define USE_THREADS to select if you want to work in single thread or multithread mode (0 for FALSE, 1 for TRUE)

-**What will be there:**
-- fully multithreaded management
-- sum and matrix difference
-- operations between matrices and scalars